FLUID. THAT WHICH FLOWS. CONNOTES SPEECH, THOUGHT, AND WATER.

 I was off to America on an exchange program to a small town called Tunkhannock in north east Pennsylvania.
 It did not pan out well.
 Although I knew it would be part of the deal, I resented being back at school after having worked so hard to complete my studies in Australia.
 And I was freezing.
 I was not prepared for the shocking transition from the temperate climate of the Atherton Tablelands to this corner of north America.
-Even at the time I had a deep appreciation for the beauty of the white-on-white landscape, but it was just not good for my constitution (which was already compromised as a result of extreme, and primarily self-imposed, stress during my high school years).
+Even at the time I had a deep appreciation for the beauty of the white-on-white landscape, but it was just not good for my constitution.
 I became lonely and depressed.
 When I sat on the front step of my host family’s home and told my host ‘father’ that I wanted to go home, his counsel was to be sure that I felt I was being drawn towards something, and not that I was running away or hiding from something that needed to be faced.

 I heeded the advice.
 Within a month or two I would be back in the tropics, but still far from what I thought was ‘home’, a concept that I experienced a fair degree of anguish over, but would eventually come to realise is a feeling, not a place.